smankine/rest-demo/README.md

 # Run
 * Clone the project
-* To run the project you can simply run the included jar by typing into a command line from the root directory
+* To run the project you can simply run the included jar by typing the following into a command line from the root directory
 ```
 cd rest-demo/
 java -jar rest-demo-0.0.1-SNAPSHOT.jar
 ```
-* after successfully launching, visit http://localhost:8080/api/product to check that it is running, should return an empty array
+* after successfully launching, visit http://localhost:8080/api/product to check that it is running, this should return an empty array
-* a postman collection is available in the etc/ folder
+* A postman collection is available in the etc/ folder, if that is your thing
 * Alternatively, you can run the project with gradle task ```'bootRun'```

 # API Documentation